armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-10-22.md

 ---

-### Fixes
+## Fixes

-* An issue in which CRD exceptions were cached preventing further calls to the agent related to the same Kind.
+* Fixed an issue where CRD exceptions were cached, which prevented calls to the Agent related to the same Kind.